favargas/favargas/README.md

-- 👋 Hi, I’m @favargas
+- 🌱 Hello, I’m @favargas 🌱
-- 🌱 I’m currently learning R.
+- 🌱 ...
+There is nothing more stronger than a broken man rebuilding himself ...🌱

 <!---
 favargas/favargas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.